-With Polly, you can define a Retry policy with the number of retries, the exponential backoff configuration, and the actions to take when there is an HTTP exception, such as logging the error.
-In this case, the policy is configured to try six times with an exponential retry, starting at two seconds.
+With Polly, you define a Retry policy with the number of retries, the exponential backoff configuration, and the actions to take when there is an HTTP exception, such as logging the error.
+In this case, the policy is configured so it will try the number of times specified when registering the types in the IoC container.
+Because of the exponential backoff configuration, whenever the code detects an HttpRequest exception, it retries the Http request after waiting an amount of time that increases exponentially depending on how the policy was configured.